• Skip to primary navigation

 What is the difference between cherry crisp and cherry crumble?

-A cherry crumble is a dessert made with fresh cherries with a streusel-like topping, that is typically prepared in a baking dish or casserole dish.
+A cherry crumble is a dessert made with fresh cherries with a streusel-like topping, that is typically prepared in a baking dish.
 A cherry crisp is similar to a crumble, and originally, the difference between the two was that cherry crisps would be made with oats and crumbles would not.
 However, as time has gone by, the names crumble and crisp are now used interchangeably.

-Other recipes you will love:
+Other fruit desserts you will love:

 Since you made it this far we are basically best friends so be sure to follow me on Instagram, Pinterest, TikTok and Facebook where I share even more recipes and healthy living tips!
 And don’t forget to leave this recipe a star review before you go!

-Gluten Free Cherry Crisp
+Paleo Cherry Crisp

 5 from 2 votes